Cleonbazil/columbia-ai-case-study-1/README.md

 <strong>*The system is linked to the electric grid allowing it to track the price
-and availability of energy in real time, which enables it to adjust the property's load of the based on the cost or carbon-intensity of electricity*<strong>
+and availability of energy in real time, which enables it to adjust the property's load based on energy cost or carbon-intensity*<strong>

 <strong>*This capability is pivotal in transforming the building's load profile
 from fixed to flexible making a valuable commodity which allows the energy